 Currie’s history dates to the mid-1930s when then prime minister Richard Bennett, whose riding included the Currie property, spearheaded the construction of Canadian Forces Base Currie.
 At the time, it was the largest public works project in Canada and provided employment for thousands of Calgarians.

 The Currie base was a mainstay of Canadian’s military history for more than six decades, training thousands of soldiers for wartime and peacekeeping duties.

 In recognition of its important role in Canadian history, Currie has eight designated heritage buildings, along with three designated spaces which have been or will be repurposed as Currie’s development proceeds.

 The new community site is based on the principles of smart growth and sustainable community design.
 The vision for Currie builds on the successful designs at Garrison Woods and Garrison Green to create an even more dense community with a richer mix of land uses, housing types, and servicing innovations to achieve a completer and more integrated neighbourhood.
 Currie is designed to set a new standard in sustainable development.
 This includes traffic-calmed streets and pedestrian networks that bring most residents within a five-minute walk of shops, parks and public transportation.

-Canada Lands Company has entered into a joint venture agreement with the highly respected Embassy Bosa Inc. for the development of 23 acres of mixed-use retail and multi-family residential development in the heart of the community.
+Canada Lands has entered into a joint venture agreement with the highly respected Embassy Bosa Inc. for the development of 23 acres of mixed-use retail and multi-family residential development in the heart of the community.

-At full development, Currie is expected to accommodate approximately 5,700 housing units of various types, 250,000 ft2 (23,226 m2) of retail and about 613,000 ft2 (56,950 m2) of office space.
-This is in addition to a private school, and close to 23 acres of parks and open space.
+At full development, Currie is expected to include approximately 5,700 housing units of various types, 250,000 square feet (23,226 square metres) of retail space, roughly 615,000 square feet (57,135 square metres) of office space and 23 acres (9.3 hectares) of parks and open, accessible public areas.